-- Press the LOCK button on the key fob transmitter, as mentioned earlier, OR - Walk out of range with the passive switch on OR - Open the door.
+- Press the LOCK button on the remote keyless entry transmitter. - Open the door.
 (The SECURITY light should flash.)
 Lock the door with the power door lock switch.
 The SECURITY light will stop flashing and stay on.
-Close all the doors.
+Close the door.
 The SECURITY light should go off.